 Deteriorated historic features shall be repaired rather than replaced.
 Where the severity of deterioration requires replacement of a distinctive feature, the new feature shall match the old in design, color, texture, and other visual qualities and, where possible, materials.
 Replacement of missing features shall be substantiated by documentary, physical, or pictorial evidence.

-The applicant proposes windows that will resemble historic window styles found throughout the neighborhood.
+The applicant proposes to remove the existing vinyl siding, vinyl windows and doors and reuse the underlying wood lap siding and reuse/rebuild the carriage house doors.
+The new garage will use wood lap siding, wood windows, rhyolite stone, doors to match the historic house.